Home Resources Guides Pay-per-applicant Guide: Leverage Application-on-demand to Save Hiring Cost

 Managing cost effectively

-Using a pay per applicant pricing model gives recruiters and organizations are clear picture of the recruitment budget and allows them to take steps to avoid wastage of said budget.
+Using a pay per applicant pricing model gives recruiters and organizations a clear picture of the recruitment budget and allows them to take steps to avoid wasting budget.
 It also gives valuable and actionable insights on the cost of hire based on industry, location, job position etc – thereby allowing recruiters to better manage costs.

 Trace the source of traffic

-By using a pay per applicant system, a recruiter or organization can determine the source of traffic that is giving them the highest quality of applicants.
-Let’s say a job as has best responses from LinkedIn and a lot of fake applicants from another social media site, recruiters can use that information to direct their ad toward LinkedIn users and make the most of their campaign.
+By using a pay per applicant system, an organization can determine the source of traffic that is giving them the highest quality of applicants.
+Let’s say a job as has best responses from LinkedIn and a lot of fake applicants from another social media site, recruiters can use that information to direct their ad spend toward LinkedIn and make the most of their campaign.

 Getting started with pay per applicant